sclorg/s2i-python-container/3.4/README.md

   This is the most general way of executing your application.
 It will be used in the case where you specify a path to an executable script file via the `APP_SCRIPT` environment variable, defaulting to a file named `app.sh` if it exists.
-The script is executed directory to launch your application.
+The script is executed directly to launch your application.

 Hot deploy